stanford-ppl/spatial-lang/lab1_part2/README.md

 This will initiate VCS simulation on tucson.

 ## Synthesizing and Running Spatial Apps on DE1-SoC
-On maverick, under the project folder, run:
+On tucson, under the project folder, run:
 ```bash
 make de1soc
 ```